 Turkey's troubled lira rallies on 'backdoor capital controls'

-Istanbul (AFP) – Turkey's beleaguered lira extended its biggest rally of the year on Monday in response to a new rule that effectively forces many banks to part with some of their foreign currency.
+Istanbul (AFP) – Turkey's beleaguered lira extended its biggest rally of the year on Monday in response to a new rule that analysts fear moves the once promising emerging market a step closer towards prohibitive capital controls.

-The banking regulation -- announced after the market had closed on Friday night -- represents Turkey's latest attempt to prop up the lira without raising the main interest rate.
+The financial regulation -- announced after the market had closed on Friday night -- represents Turkey's latest attempt to prop up the lira without raising the main interest rate.

 President Recep Tayyip Erdogan's pressure on the central bank to keep borrowing costs well bellow the rate of inflation has sparked an economic crisis that has seen the lira slump and prices explode.